COVID-19 Vaccine Update (Revised 06/04/2021)

 - We will try to make vaccines available during your scheduled medical appointments with your primary medical clinician.

-- We will also send text messages to patients who qualify (as described above) asking them if they WANT to receive the vaccine.
-These text messages will be sent slowly over many weeks.
+- We are also sending text messages to patients asking them if they WANT to receive the vaccine.

-- Given staff limitations causing overloaded phone lines we ask that you plesae do not call us to request a vaccine.
+- Given staff limitations causing overloaded phone lines, we ask that you please do not call us to request a vaccine.

 Questions or concerns about the vaccine?
 Now is the time to discuss any questions or concerns you may have about the vaccine with your primary care provider.